seekinfox/Order-summary-component/README.md

 ### What I learned

-Hello,
-This is my first non tutorial challenge.
+Hello, This is my first non tutorial challenge.
 Things i learned ->
--How to plan your page.
+* How to plan your page.
--Designing mobile first-layout turnout to be a lot better.
+* Designing mobile first-layout turnout to be a lot better.